jskinne3/portfolio/blog/ruby_tricks.md

 # ["a", "b", "|", "c", "|", "d"]
 ```

-A fun detail is that I use several methods that end in an exclamation point (`!`) which is Ruby's way of warning that a method is *more dangerous* than its equivalent without punctuation.
+A fun detail is that I use a method, `map!`, that ends in an exclamation point (`!`) which is Ruby's way of warning that a method is *more dangerous* than its equivalent without punctuation.
 These "bang methods" modify or replace the object that they are called on, rather than modifying a copy.
+This means that I don't need to set up a new variable to hold the result I am about to print.

-As an example, `smaller.sort!.reverse!` sorts the smaller array, and then reverses the sort order, both times replacing the array with the newly-sorted data.
-This means that I don't need to set up a new variable to hold the result.
-Another curiosity of this line is that, per my benchmarking, sorting in ascending (alphabetical) order followed by reversing *is actually faster* than sorting in descending order.
+A curiosity is `.sort.reverse`.
+Per my benchmarking, sorting in ascending (alphabetical) order followed by reversing *is actually faster* than sorting in descending order.

 ![A Pez dispenser in action, featuring the head of Hello Kitty](/img/pez_dispenser.jpg)